Blog:On Focus: Product Engineering

 bucketfor review and prioritization at a later date

-- As a leader, provide your team with a clear goal or path toward success; what are you aiming to do and accomplish and by when
+- As a leader, provide your team with a clear goal or path toward success, and be transparent about what you're aiming to accomplish, why you're doing this and by when

 - As a contributor, ask your leader, if its' unclear, for your team's near and long term goals (prior bullet) and for a clear process for taking in requests (two bullets above) so you have a way, for example, to respond to stakeholder